microsoft/cppgraphqlgen/README.md

 bindings for `GqlMAPI`.
 It is loosely based on `electron-gqlmapi`, and it is used by `Tauri-GqlMAPI`.

-I created a couple of sample projects that worked with earlier versions of `cppgraphqlgen` to demonstrate integrating the [schema.today.graphql](./samples/schema.today.graphql) service into an Electron app.
-They're still available under my personal account, but I haven't updated them
+I created a couple of sample projects to demonstrate integrating the [schema.today.graphql](./samples/schema.today.graphql) service into an Electron app.
+The `schema.today.graphql` schema and service implementation in `TodayMock.*` are focused on testing, so the specific bootstrapping used in these projects should not be re-used, but you can use them as a scaffold to start your own integration with Electron or Node.js.
+They're available under my personal account, and I recently updated them to match the latest release of `cppgraphqlgen`:
-recently:
 - [electron-cppgraphql](https://github.com/wravery/electron-cppgraphql): Node Native Module which compiles against the version of the Node headers included in Electron.
 This was the starting point for `electron-gqlmapi`, and it is still useful as a sample because it does not depend on a platform-specific